 Take up the challenge

 The student activities provide opportunities to practise the science capabilities.
 Using infographics and Interpreting representations using climate data focus on how data is presented, what the representations tell us and how they get the messages across.
-Students can use Ministry for the Environment and Stats NZ datasets to explore regional weather data.
+Students can use Ministry for the Environment and Stats NZ datasets to explore regional weather data and analyse climate data, using an inquiry-based approach.

 Climate change – challenging conversations uses concept cartoons to explore alternative conceptions, feelings and actions.
 Differences between weather and climate uses an interactive Venn diagram as a starting point to investigate the factors that influence weather and climate.